 The middle row moves to deeper peachy pinks.
 Peach butter is what I use if I want some kind of a cut crease using this palette.
 It doesn’t show up well against my skin tone because I’m so pale, but on the eye it’s a bit more noticeable.
 Just Peachy is my go to lid shade when I’m creating a simple daytime look.
 Peach Punch was well named because the shade is so vibrant and punchy!
 Just Ripe is a deeper plummy shade which I sometimes use in the outer corners, but as I said above it doesn’t blend very well for me.

 Bottom Row: Peaches And Cream, Fresh Picked, Peach Sangria, Chocolate Dipped

 Peaches and Cream & Fresh Picked can be used as transitions, crease shades, or lid shades depending on what look you’re going for.
-Peach Sangria is the shade I was talking about in the At A Glance section of the review that isn’t quite a matte.
+Peach Sangria is the shade I was talking about that isn’t quite matte.
 When I hold the palette to the light I see little satiny flecks.
-It still looks fairly matte on the eye, but since this is supposed to be an all-matte palette I’m not quite sold on the flecks.
+It still looks fairly matte on the eye, but since this is supposed to be an all-matte palette I’m not sold on the flecks.
 It’s a gorgeous shade though and it blends like a dream!
 Chocolate Dipped is the darkest shade and is great for making an eyeliner effect or deepening the corners of the eye.

 Wear Time & Versatility